yourITtech/KDE-Nextcloud-Services/README.md

 # KDE-Nextcloud-Services

-Nextcloud has lacked service menu integration.
-This project aims to add Nextcloud integration directly into the KDE windows manager using the NC API system, so that you can be more productive while working.
-No more needing to keep the WebUI open to manage file access for internal and external users.
+Kubuntu v24.10 has had issue integrating with Nextcloud using Dolphin.
+This project aims to add Nextcloud integration directly into the KDE windows manager using the NC API system in a very direct way using curl and bash scripts.

 ![image](https://github.com/user-attachments/assets/c1b2f5b5-1616-40b5-9ac5-9fcfcca333f1)